danielserrao/terraform-aws-learning/terraform/ec2-app-simple/README.md

 - terraform validate (Basic validation of the TF config)
 - terraform plan (See what the current TF config intends to deploy before actually deploying)
 - terraform apply -auto-approve (Deploy to AWS)
-- ssh -i "<you-pem-file-path>" ubuntu@ec2-18-130-228-56.eu-west-2.compute.amazonaws.com (Connect to EC2 instance)
+- ssh -i "\<you-pem-file-path\>" ubuntu@ec2-18-130-228-56.eu-west-2.compute.amazonaws.com (Connect to EC2 instance)
 - terraform plan -destroy (Check what will be destroyed before actually destroying it)
 - terraform destroy -auto-approve (Destroy what was deployed by TF)

 # TODO

-- Deploy simple web server into the EC2 instance and make a web page available through a static IP.
+* Deploy simple web server into the EC2 instance and make a web page available through a static IP.

-- Allow to deploy to different environments.
+* Allow to deploy to different environments.

-- Do similar example in a different folder using SSM instead of SSH.

-- Add connectivity through LoadBalancer on the second example.